dw943893/baseball_predictor/README.md

 - Adrian Houser (Brewers) (Best season from 2017- 2021: 2021, ERA: 3.22)

+There are risks with taking this approach.
+These players usually have a shorter track record of sustained above average performance, increasing the chances any potential deal will be a "bust" because the player does not perform as expected.

 For reference, the average number of runs batting in, hits, walks, and homeruns for a player who played in 100 games one of more times within the past 5 seasons is 64 RBI, 100 hits, 46 walks, and 18 homeruns.
 The average ERA of starting pitchers who have started 20 games at least once in the past 5 seasons is 4.11 runs.